laaslau/lutf/README.md

 - Command line program for windows.
-Reads .cube file divides it into 8 memory block (prints on screen)
+Reads .cube file divides it into 8 memory blocks (prints on screen)

 - Preconditions: cmake, Visual Studio 2022